Does the USDA food pyramid provide for a balanced diet or a healing diet?

-I encourage you to go to their website, above to study this food pyramid if you need to learn about a balanced diet to heal your body-mind-soul.
+I encourage you to study this food pyramid if you need to learn about a balanced diet to heal your body-mind-soul.

-The University of Michigan Integrated Medicine website gives excellent overall advise on healthy food selection and healthy eating and I recommend reading it.
+The University of Michigan Integrated Medicine website gives excellent overall advice on healthy food selection and healthy eating and I recommend reading it.

 Ultimately the decision rests with you and your intuition, what works best for you.
 If you believe that you can be healthy, you will find health.
 If you trust that the healing of your body-mind-soul is obtainable, it will be so!